pytorch/rl/README.md

 # TorchRL

+## Disclaimer

+This library is not officially released yet and is subject to change.

+The features are available before an official release so that users and collaborators can get early access and provide feedback.
+No guarantee of stability, robustness or backward compatibility is provided.

+---

 TorchRL is an open-source Reinforcement Learning (RL) library for PyTorch.

 It provides pytorch and python-first, low and high level abstractions for RL that are intended to be efficient, docummented and properly tested.